RetroReversing/retroReversing/categories/consoles/Gamecube.md

 ## Development Hardware
 {% include link-to-other-post.html post="/gamecube-development-kit-hardware/" description="For information about Nintendo's Dolphin development hardware check out this post." %}

+## Unreleased Hardware
+In China there were plans to release a version of the Gamecube with DVD playback functionality and additional security.
+This was to be a sequal to the iQue Player which was a Chinese only Nintendo 64 plug and play device.
+However half way through development the resources were moved to work on the Nintendo Wii instead.
+{% include link-to-other-post.html post="/ique-gamecube/" description="For information about iQue/BroadOn's prototype Chinese Gamecube hardware check out this post." %}

 ---
 # Gamecube Games